patrocinio/cloud-private-bootcamp/Labs_development/Lab-Console-Treasure-Hunt_DJM.md

 4. Find the **Logs** for the **iamge-manager* Container in the **image-manager-0** StatefulSet

 ### DaemonSets <a name="daemonsets"></a>
-Click **Menu** and then select **Workloads > DaemonSets** to navigate to the DaemonSets page.
+Click **Menu**, and then select **Workloads > DaemonSets** to navigate to the DaemonSets page.
 A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
-As nodes are added to the cluster, Pods are added to them.
-As nodes are removed from the cluster, those Pods are garbage collected.
-Deleting a DaemonSet will clean up the Pods it created.
+As nodes are added to the cluster, Pods are added to the cluster.
+As nodes are removed from the cluster, those Pods are garbage-collected.
+Deleting a DaemonSet cleans up the Pods that it created.

 ![ICP DaemonSet](images/treasurehunt/daemonset.jpg)